h4writer/droneshowcreator/docs/Edit_actions.rst

     - Keyframes

       * With a keyframe you can add a movement or application to your layout.
 On the basis of a start and end point, you can place this application on the timeline of your clip or scene and move it as desired.
-Between these two points the action (strobe) will be active. **tekst*
+Between these two points the action (strobe) will be active.*
   6.2.2.7 Sparkle

   *Function in which the LEDs turn on and off very quickly and are randomly distributed among all drones in the complete design.*